MackenzieWalterCrawford/Rotational_Momentum_Trading_Program/readme.md

 1. Download data from yahoo finance
     - Run the DataIngestor object to get the data
+    - Use at least 5 years of historical data

 2. Run the SharpeSurfaceGenerator and choose the best holding and lookback periods